Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/jdbc-driver.markdown

     throws SQLException
 ```

-# Mixing Space API with the JDBC API
+# Combining the Space API with the JDBC API

-The following example using the Space API [DistributedTask](./task-execution-overview.html) with the JDBC API.
-With this example we use map/reduce approach to query the space using the JDBC API, but we send the JDBC query to be executed within the space.
-This approach scales very well once the space have multiple partitions avoiding the need to retrieve the actual space objects from the space to evaluate the query.
-Retrieving objects from the space involved network latency and serialization overhead.
+The following example uses the Space API [DistributedTask](./task-execution-overview.html) with the JDBC API.
+With this example we use map/reduce approach to query the Space using the JDBC API, but send the JDBC query to be executed within the Space.
+This approach scales very well when the Space has multiple partitions, eliminating the need to retrieve the actual Space objects from the Space to evaluate the query.
+Retrieving objects from the Space involves network latency and serialization overhead.

 With the example below we execute the following query: